How to create custom checkboxes in HTML using CSS and jQuery

 browsers and does not accepts most of the visual styling.
 So we have to find another way to style checkboxes.

 In this tutorial we will create custom checkboxes that appears consistent across the browsers with the help of CSS and little bit of jQuery.
 There are many jQuery plug-ins available to customize checkbox elements but they are too complex and not so easy to integrate.
-This solution gives you full control over the style and placement of checkboxes and very easy to implement in any project.
-Also it is highly compatible across the browsers and work seamlessly even on Internet Explorer 7.

 The HTML Code